0xdevalias/devalias.net/_posts/2013-07-31-rails-omniauth-and-stealthmode-oh-my.md

 ## [stealthmode]

-So this section was going to be all about the website/webapp, why I decided to make it, what it does/will do, a link to it, etc. I was holding off on publishing this post till it went live, but due to some recent developments/talks about the projects possible futures I’ve decided to hold back on this section for the time being.
+So this section was going to be all about the website/webapp, why I decided to make it, what it does/will do, a link to it, etc. I was holding off on publishing this post till it went live, but due to some recent developments/talks about the projects possible futures I've decided to hold back on this section for the time being.
 Will update/link to a new post in the future!

-Sooo.. for now, enjoy my new website that exists only on my devbox.. in stealthmode!! http://localhost:5000 (Unnecessary note: That link isn’t going to work for you guys.. :p)
+Sooo.. for now, enjoy my new website that exists only on my devbox.. in stealthmode!! http://localhost:5000 (Unnecessary note: That link isn't going to work for you guys.. :p)

 ## Oh My!

-I don’t actually really have anything new or interesting to say here.. aside from that with this subtitle I have now completed the pun set out by this post’s title.
+I don't actually really have anything new or interesting to say here.. aside from that with this subtitle I have now completed the pun set out by this post's title.
 Winnar!